 We have a range of items that are popular that you may be interested in

-Opening on 3 October, The Lost City of London is a free photographic exhibition in Paternoster Square.
-It's curated by Museum of London and MOLA, in partnership with the City of London Corporation and Bloomberg.
-Rarely-seen photographs will reveal the efforts archaeologists made after the Second World War to uncover Roman remains in the bomb-damaged City of London prior to its rebuilding.
+Rarely-seen photographs reveal the efforts archaeologists made after the Second World War to uncover Roman remains in the bomb-damaged City of London prior to its rebuilding.
 Museum of London curator Meriel Jeater explains how these discoveries were made.

-The Lost City of London exhibition is in two parts: the first covers highlights from Roman discoveries made by the Roman and Mediaeval Excavation Council (RMLEC) and Guildhall Museum staff in the post-war years; the second explores the most famous Roman excavation of the period – the temple of Mithras, first uncovered in 1954.
-I worked on the first half of the exhibition and discovered some unexpected things while researching the content.
+The excavation proceeded in two phases: first, Roman discoveries made by the Roman and Mediaeval Excavation Council (RMLEC) and Guildhall Museum staff in the post-war years; the second, the most famous Roman excavation of the period – the temple of Mithras, first uncovered in 1954

 At a time before modern health and safety rules, archaeologists worked alongside contractors on buildings sites with very little protection from the machinery, rubble, pits and mud.
 It could sometimes be very hazardous.
 In fact, Guildhall Museum Field Officer Ivor Noël Hume warned his replacement in 1957 that they ‘must be prepared to excavate pits, wells, etc. under conditions which sometimes threaten personal danger’.